imeesam/NLP_with_Gensim/README.md

 # NLP_with_Gensim
-In this make WORD2VEC model which is mainly used in NLP tasks for word prediction and providing words with similar meanings.
-This model is Trained on the Amzaon Customer reviews Dataset
+In this i built a  WORD2VEC model which is mainly used for NLP tasks in word predictions and providing words with similar meanings.
+This model is trained on the Amzaon Customer reviews Dataset